Cocoa, Florida: Rail

 The Florida East Coast Railway runs through Cocoa.
 Into the early 1960s, passengers could take one of two Chicago-bound trains (on alternating days), the City of Miami or the South Wind (both via Birmingham) and the New York-bound East Coast Champion, Havana Special, and Miamian from the Florida East Coast Railway's Cocoa-Rockledge station.
 Into the latter 1950s, passengers could take the Dixie Flagler to Chicago via Atlanta from the station.
 All passenger trains along the FEC were suspended in 1963 due to a strike.
 The FEC resumed local passenger service between Jacksonville and the Miami area from 1965 until July 31, 1968.

-A planned Brightline higher speed rail expansion is designed to connect Orlando to Miami making a turn in Cocoa (designated the "Cocoa Curve"), using the Florida East Coast Railway right-of-way south of Cocoa.
+Brightline is an inter-city rail route that currently runs between Miami and Orlando.
+On March 12, 2024, Brightline officials confirmed that an infill station on the Space Coast would be built in Cocoa.

 Bus

 Space Coast Area Transit operates a public bus service in Cocoa and vicinity.